libxengine/XEngine_AVCodecApp/README.en.md

 Run directly.

 #### Linux
 Requires Ubuntu 24.04 LTS.
-First, run the environment setup script.
+First, run the environment setup script AVCodec_ENVInstall.sh.
 Then you can run `./XEngine_AVCodecApp` for testing.

 #### macOS